 - Reduced Conflict: By promoting open and constructive dialogue, mediation works to reduce tension and hostility between parents, which directly lessens the negative emotional impact on children.

-- Child Inclusive Mediation (CIM): Many Warwickshire services offer CIM, where a specially trained mediator meets with the children (usually aged 10+) to allow their voices and feelings to be heard and considered by the parents, without forcing the child to make decisions.
+- Child Inclusive Mediation (CIM): Amity Warwickshire services offer CIM, where a specially trained mediator meets with the children (usually aged 10+) to allow their voices and feelings to be heard and considered by the parents, without forcing the child to make decisions.

 2. 💲 Significant Cost and Time Savings